mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     >[!NOTE]
     >
-    >If you have not configured any landing page subdomain, nothing will display in the list.
-Learn how to configure landing page subdomains in [this section](#lp-subdomains).
+    >To be able to select a subdomain, make sure you have previously configured at least one landing page subdomain.
+[Learn how](#lp-subdomains)

     The settings corresponding to the selected subdomain display.